neilg63/mini-puppeteer/README.md

-# Basic puppteer scraper for pages that require HTML + JS.
+# Basic Puppeteer Scraper

+This supplements a more efficient Rust-based static Web scraper (smart_scraper) for pages that require a headless browser that can accept cookies and render content via Javascript.